 What is a TN visa?

-TN visa is for citizens of Canada or Mexico who come to the U.S. as a business person to engage in business activities at a professional level in accordance with the North American Free Trade Agreement (NAFTA).
-The business activities must be in the occupation specifically listed on NAFTA, and most will require at least a bachelor’s degree in the field and/or relevant license.
-For the full list of the professions eligible for a TN visa as provided by NAFTA, Appendix 1603.D.1 to Annex 1603, please visit here.
+TN visas are for citizens of Canada or Mexico who come to the U.S. as a business person to engage in business activities at a professional level in accordance with the North American Free Trade Agreement (NAFTA).
+The business activities must be related to one of the occupations specifically listed on NAFTA, and most will require at least a bachelor’s degree in the field and/or relevant license.
+For the full list of the professions eligible for a TN visa as provided by NAFTA, Appendix 1603.D.1 to Annex 1603, please click here.

 How can I qualify for a TN visa?